 You can also save your material compositions right from the calculator and quickly access them in the future.
 For example, you might want to predefine compositions of steels, ferro-alloys, slags and slag additions.
 The overall composition of the steel and slag is then obtained by simply adding amounts of these predefined materials.

-Three example calculations demonstrating some of the uses of the Process Metallurgy Module for steel and slag are included with all downloads of Thermo-Calc 2020a (two in Thermo-Calc 2019b).
+Several example calculations demonstrating some of the uses of the Process Metallurgy Module for steel and slag are included with all new downloads of Thermo-Calc.
 You can access the examples from within Thermo-Calc in the Help menu > Examples Files… then click on the folder titled Process Metallurgy.
 Double-click on an example to load the calculation in Thermo-Calc.
-There are also videos explaining the examples, which are included on this page.
+There are also videos explaining some of the examples, which are included on this page.

 If you do not have a license for Thermo-Calc 2019b or newer, download a free DEMO version of Thermo-Calc to run the one simplified example included in the DEMO version of the software.

-The Process Metallurgy Module is available for free to Thermo-Calc users who have the thermodynamic database TCOX9 or TCOX8 and who currently have a valid Maintenance and Support Subscription.
-If you meet these requirements, your license will include the Process Metallurgy Module automatically.
+The Process Metallurgy Module, introduced in 2019b, is available for free for all users with a license for TCOX10, TCOX9 and/or TCOX8, and valid Maintenance & Support Subscription (M&SS).
+If you meet these requirements, your license will automatically include the Process Metallurgy Module.

 Fill out the form below to inquire about adding a license for the Process Metallurgy Module to your existing Thermo-Calc license or to request a free trial license of the software.